-This prospectus supplement does not constitute a prospectus within the meaning of the Prospectus Regulation and has not been approved by the Dutch Authority for the Financial Markets (Stichting Autoriteit Financiële Markten or, the AFM), or the Belgian Financial Services and Markets Authority (Autoriteit Financiële Diensten en Markten or, the FSMA) or any other European Supervisory Authority.
+This prospectus supplement does not constitute a prospectus within the meaning of the Prospectus Regulation and has not been approved by the Dutch Authority for the Financial Markets (Stichting Autoriteit Financiële Markten), or the Belgian Financial Services and Markets Authority (Autoriteit Financiële Diensten en Markten) or any other European Supervisory Authority.

-Per Ordinary
+Per ordinary

-Per ADS Share Total
+Per ADS share Total

 Public offering price \$ € \$

-Underwriting discount (1) \$ € \$
+Underwriting discount(1) \$ € \$

-Proceeds, before expenses, to argenx SE (2) \$ € \$
+Proceeds to argenx SE (before expenses)(2) \$ € \$

-(1) We refer you to "Underwriters" beginning on page S-76 of this prospectus supplement for additional information regarding total underwriter compensation.
+(1) See "Underwriting" beginning on page S-55 of this prospectus supplement for additional information regarding total underwriter compensation.